Facebook is getting a facelift. Mark Zuckerberg is still debating the rest.

 “I think people assume that a lot of the value comes from data,” he said.
 “What I’ve found is, there’s certainly a reality to that, but I find that in the coverage that’s out there, people underestimate how much of the value is coming from just people’s attention.”

 This year, Zuckerberg used his keynote to tout the the growing focus on private groups and encrypted messages, and detailed a vision for turning his conglomerate of apps into a single unified service that is more powerful—though perhaps not more profitable—than each of its parts.
-Each of these changes is fairly abstract and years away from being operationalized, Zuckerberg acknowledged.
+Many of these changes are fairly abstract and years away from being operationalized, Zuckerberg acknowledged.

 The most tangible news of F8 will be the cosmetic change to Facebook itself, to “the big blue app,” as it is known within the company.
 For billions of Facebook users, the quintessential blue bordering on top of the page is as synonymous with Facebook as the “like” button.
 This is the first major redesign of the app in five years, and will roll out on mobile and desktop in the coming weeks.